 Notes

 Chill dough for best texture.
-Reshape cookies while hot for perfect circles.
+Reshape cookies immediately after baking for perfect circles.